 While a trip to a cemetery might not be on top of many people’s must-see places, there are times when it can be an interesting attraction.
-Paris’ famous Pere Lachaise cemetery is the resting place of many famous people who once lived here, including the likes of Jim Morrison, Oscar Wilde and Gertrude Stain.
+Paris’ famous Pere Lachaise cemetery is the resting place of many famous people who once lived here, including the likes of Jim Morrison, Oscar Wilde and Gertrude Stein.
 It’s also one of the world’s most visited cemeteries in the world.

 About Père Lachaise Cemetery

 Dating back to 1804, the Pere Lachaise cemetery is home to 300,000 graves scattered over 44 hectares (9 acres).
 According to the city officials, this is the resting place of over 1,000,000 people.
 The cemetery takes its name from Father François d’Aix de La Chaise who happened to be King Louis XIV’s confessor and lived nearby.